andris2583/SzakdolgozatFE/README.md

 Image

 - Owner ID
-- View, whenever imageViewDialog is opened with this image -
+- Views count, whenever imageViewDialog is opened with this image -

 User